 Design TeamCarlos Nuñez, Natalia Heredia

-From the architect.
+Text description provided by the architects.
 The challenge was to design a country house in the surroundings of the town of Villeta (Colombia), 1.5 hours to the west of Bogotá; at 967 meters above sea level, with a predominantly hot and dry weather all year round.
 The site’s constraints were very clear; a very steep land that starts at the top of a hill going all the way down to the stream “El Cojo”.
 The brief asked for a built area of 550m2, including 3 rooms, studio, service and social areas, a terrace and a swimming pool, all this under one essential demand: the house must be able to be completely closed whenever it’s not in use.

 The place defines completely the conception of the project.
 We start from two basic elements in architecture: